 In the Irish language the word for faery is "sidhe" (pronounced shee).
 It is

-believed to be derived from the Hindustani word "siddhi" that means, "something
+believed to be derived from the Hindustani word "siddhi" that means,

-realm and are referred to as "bridges to the Sidhe."
+from the earthly realm and are referred to as "bridges to the Sidhe."

 There are many different types of faeries, both good and evil faeries.
-Most faeries
+Most

-real, and possibly related to the fallen angel myths.
+believe faeries are real, and possibly related to the fallen angel myths.

 Alven are wingless, but they can travel through the air

 enclosed in a water bubble.
-They have been known to show
+They have been known to

-and rivers and they protect
+ponds, lakes and rivers and they protect

 attempts to destroy one of these plants.
 Their only

 Ankou is found in Brittany, but is also part of Cornwall,